Key to abbreviations and honors

-Confirmation of degrees and honors for the degree candidates whose names are listed in this program will be made when final grades are received.
-Information presented in the program is accurate as of the program publication deadline.
+Confirmation of degrees and honors for the May degree candidates whose names are listed in this program will be made when final grades are received.
+Information presented in the program is accurate as of 9 a.m.
+April 26, 2021.
 Every effort has been made to ensure the accuracy of graduates’ names, degrees and other information.
 We sincerely regret any errors and omissions.

-Red, white and blue honor cords pay tribute to active-duty service members and veterans of the United States Armed Forces.
+- Red, white and blue honor cords pay tribute to active-duty service members, veterans and Gold Star families of the United States Armed Forces.

-Student-athletes are wearing a blue sash with the Alaska Nanooks logo.
+- Student-athletes wear a blue sash with the Alaska Nanooks logo.

 Graduation with Honors

-Associate and baccalaureate degree students who graduated with honors in August and December and candidates for graduation in May wear a gold honor cord.
+Associate and baccalaureate degree students who graduated with honors in August and December and candidates for graduation in May wear a gold honor cord or sash for summa cum laude honors.
 Cumulative grade point averages required for graduating with honors are:

 The Honors College graduation designation requires exceptional aptitude, academic performance and achievement in a challenging course of study.
 Honors students complete credits in specially designed courses and an honors capstone/senior thesis.
 Honors Thesis Scholars earned 12 honors credits and wear a long blue-trimmed and striped gold sash with a single blue and gold honor cord.
 University Honors Scholars earned 27 honors credits and wear the same sash with a double blue and gold honor cord.